+of analogies in nature, the riddle is brother to the metaphor, which has been so important in the development of languages and myths.
+A riddle may, indeed, be defined as a metaphor or group of metaphors, whose usage has not yet become common and whose explanation is not evident.
 The Enigma:-While the riddle may have been important in the intellectual life of the Hebrews, its wide development and rich elaboration seem to have been reserved to the Greeks.
 One of its modifications, the enigma, merely a riddle in poetic form, was tried by the greatest Greek poets, and some even devoted whole poems to them, as the Syrinx, attributed to Theocritus.
-In the "riddle-revivals" of later periods, as we shall see, the culmination was always in an interest in enigmas.
+In the "riddlerevivals'" of later periods, as we shall see, the culmination was always in an interest in enigmas.

 Before proceeding to consideration of the import of riddles, it is perhaps worth while to note several other forms of language puzzles at least three of which are closely allied to the groups already discussed.
 The Rebus also bears evidence of very ancient lineage.
 Generally it is a form of riddle in which the problem consists in the interpretation of pictures or objects.
 This use of object-method obviously requires in its simpler forms no very high degree of intellectual advancement.
 It may well be a reverberation of man's earlier modes of symbolic expression.
 One of the earliest examples recorded is as follows: When the Scythians were invaded by Cyrus, they sent messengers bearing arrows, a rat and a frog; implying that unless he could hide in a hole like a rat, or in water like a frog, he would not escape their arrows.
 André asserts that the rebus had a considerable vogue in ancient Italy.
-In Via Appia, Rome, is a tomb still existing, that of a certain Publius Philo-musus which has on it well executed bas-reliefs of mice.
-Cæsar, while one of the masters of the Roman mint, placed the figure of an ele-phant on the reverse side of public money in defiance of law, because "Cæsar" meant "elephant" in the Punic language.
+In Via Appia, Rome, is a tomb still existing, that of a certain Publius Philo-musus which has on it well executed bas-reliefs of mice.1 Cæsar,2 while one of the masters of the Roman mint, placed the figure of an ele-phant on the reverse side of public money in defiance of law, because "Cæsar" meant "elephant" in the Punic language.
 Even in England to-day, complicated rebuses abound on monumental brasses, tombs and sculptures.3 In the rebuses most familiar among us, alphabetical writing and picture writing are usually combined.
 The Conundrum is perhaps of much later origin than the rebus.
-It is a riddle involving a play upon words, often in the form of a pun, and thus presupposes a considerable acquaintance with language and the facile use of a somewhat elaborate vocabulary. nundrum is said to have been a favorite source of entertainment at the later Roman feasts.
+It is a riddle involving a play upon words, often in the form of a pun, and thus presupposes a considerable acquaintance with language and the facile use of a somewhat elaborate vocabulary.
+The conundrum is said to have been a favorite source of entertainment at the later Roman feasts.
 It is one of the last forms of riddle to fall thus to the level of a mere pastime.

 The Charade is also an elaboration of the riddle.
 Two chief forms are distinguishable.
-In one, the object referred to is described by other objects, but generally by action or gestures of persons proposing the problem.
-In its higher form, it resembles the enigma in that it is set in metrical form, but the riddles involved have reference to words, or parts of words, instead of objects.
-This form of charade, which has maintained its dignity as an amusement for adults, is probably of very recent birth, not being known in France, at least, in 1771.4 Within two or three years several volumes of charades have been published in this country and enjoy wide popularity.
+In one, the object referred to is described by other objects, but generally by action or gestures of persons pro-posing the problem.
+In its higher form, it resembles the enigma in that it is set in metrical form, but the riddles involved have of charade, which has maintained its dignity as an amusement for adults, is probably of very recent birth, not being known in France, at least, in 1771.4 Within two or three years several volumes of charades have been published in this country and enjoy wide popularity.

-J. Lewis André: "Puns and Rebuses in History and Archæology," Reliquary, XXIII, p.
-169. D'Israeli: "Curiosities of Literature."
+1J.
+Lewis André: "Puns and Rebuses in History and Archæology," Reliquary, XXIII, p.
+169. 2 D'Israeli: "Curiosities of Literature."
 3 André: ibid.
 4 D'Israeli: "Curiosities of Literature."